 So not only does it go the extra mile and provide product information on neatly designed pages, but it also gives some inspiration on what to do with those products:

 Take a look at this picture from one of its blog posts titled “Take a Dip Into the New Year” (pun intended).
 The main characters here are two ordinary jars of olives.
-But by showing them in the context of a delicious olive dip (there’s a recipe for it too), the olives now look exceptionally tasty to potential customers.
+But by showing them in the context of a delicious olive dip (there’s a recipe for it too), the olives now look exceptionally tasty.

 Through its content marketing, Trader Joe’s is turning dull grocery shopping into a colorful, funny, and appetizing journey that gets better with every product shoppers put into their carts.